 The Award process and Ceremony

-The nomination process is open from February to November each year.
+The nomination process is open from March to November each year.

 Please note: if no nominations are received or if it is decided that no nominees are eligible for a civic award then a ceremony will not be held.

 A ceremony will only be held for two or more successful nominees.
-If there is only one successful nominee, their civic award will be presented privately and they will be invited to attend the following year’s ceremony.
+If there is only one successful nominee, their civic award will be presented and they will be invited to attend the following year’s ceremony.

 Criteria for nominations